Hosung-Ahn/Hosung-Ahn/README.md

 # About Me
 Hello!
-I’m Hosung Ahn, a backend developer who enjoys reading, taking walks and gaming.
+I’m Hosung Ahn, a backend developer who enjoys reading and taking walks.

 I have a keen interest in various technologies and love learning and developing new things.